See the previous chapter…

 Doubled angle fix – RFix

-In the example below the angle of first LOP (α = 30°) on the bow is doubled (β = 60°) when the second LOP is taken, yielding an isosceles triangle
+In the example below the angle of first LOP (α = 30°) on the bow is doubled (β = 60°) when the second LOP is taken, yielding an isosceles triangle: a triangle with two sides of equal length; from Greek roots: “isos” (equal) and “skelos” (leg).

-At each LOP the speed log is notated, because the distance travelled between the bearings equals the distance from the major light at the time of the second LOP.
+At each LOP the distance readout from the speed log / knotmeter / log instrument is notated, because the distance travelled between the bearings equals the distance from the major light at the time of the second LOP.
+Note that this instrument shows the mileage / distance travelled through water, and not over ground.

 As we are further East than expected, we plot an EP.

-• At 10:00 the angle is doubled and we plot the second LOP and read out the log: d1 is 10 NM.
+- At 10:00 the angle is doubled and we plot the second LOP and read out the log distance: d1 is 10 NM.

 The exercises & answers PDFs